tenderlove/recma/README.txt

 == DESCRIPTION

-The RKelly library will parse JavaScript and return a parse tree suitable for feeding to Ruby2Ruby.
+The RKelly library will parse JavaScript and return a parse tree.

 == Example

   require 'rkelly'
-  require 'ruby2ruby'

-  parser = RKelly.new
+  parser = RKelly::Parser.new
-  tree   = parser.process(
+  ast    = parser.parse(
     "for(var i = 0; i < 10; i++) { var x = 5 + 5; }"
   )
-  puts RubyToRuby.new().process(tree)

-== Authors

-Copyright (c) 2007 by Aaron Patterson (aaronp@rubyforge.org)

 == Acknowledgments